ABC (medicine): AcBC

 Some trainers and protocols use an additional (small) 'c' in between the A and B, standing for 'cervical spine' or 'consider C-spine'.
 This is a reminder to be aware of potential neck injuries to a patient, as opening the airway may cause further damage unless a special technique is used.

 CABC

 The military frequently use a CABC approach, where the first C stands for "catastrophic haemorrhage".
 Violent trauma cases indicate that major blood loss will kill a casualty before an airway obstruction, so measures to prevent hypovolemic shock should occur first.
 This is often accomplished by immediately applying a tourniquet to the affected limb.

+xABCDE

+Similarly, the 11th edition of the Advanced Trauma Life Support (ATLS) guidelines introduced 'x' in front of 'ABCDE'.
+The x stands for exsanguinating hemorrhage.
+Exsanguination, which results in life-threatening blood loss, has been found to be the leading cause of death following traumatic injury.
+This mnemonic is designed to prioritize immediate external hemorrhage control in trauma patients prior to airway management.
+This can include applying direct pressure to the wound, applying a tourniquet to an affected limb, and packing the wound.
+After emergent hemorrhage control has been performed (if it was necessary), providers using this mnemonic are to work through airway, breathing, circulation, disability, and exposure.

 DR ABC

 One of the most widely used adaptations is the addition of "DR" in front of "ABC", which stands for Danger and Response.
 This refers to the guiding principle in first aid to protect yourself before attempting to help others, and then ascertaining that the patient is unresponsive before attempting to treat them, using systems such as AVPU or the Glasgow Coma Score.
 As the original initialism was devised for in-hospital use, this was not part of the original protocol.

 In some areas, the related SR ABC is used, with the S to mean Safety.